japila-books/spark-structured-streaming-internals/docs/GroupState.md

 |===

 [[implementations]]
-NOTE: <<spark-sql-streaming-GroupStateImpl.adoc#, GroupStateImpl>> is the default and only known implementation of the <<contract, GroupState Contract>> in Spark Structured Streaming.
+[GroupStateImpl](GroupStateImpl.md) is the default and only known implementation of the <<contract, GroupState Contract>> in Spark Structured Streaming.